Own Your Feelings With “I” Statements

 Benefits of Using I-Statements in Communication

-Practicing and Teaching Boundaries: Healthy boundaries means that I own my own thoughts and feelings.
+Practicing and teaching boundaries: Healthy boundaries means that I own my own thoughts and feelings.
 Other people do not control my thoughts and feelings and I don’t control the thoughts and feelings of others.
-This is an important and valuable lesson for my kids, as welll as maintaining my own psychological health.
-Boundaries are so important I am working on a blog post devoted to this very topic.
+This is an important and valuable lesson for my kids, as well as maintaining my own psychological health.
+Boundaries are so important that I am working on a blog post devoted to this very topic.

-Start by identifying your feelings- mad, sad, frustrated, etc.
+Start by identifying how you feel: mad, sad, frustrated, etc.

 State the reason you feel this way or what happened that led you to those feelings.

-Try to identify the reason you the person’s actions led to those feelings for you.
+Try to identify the reason the person’s actions led to those feelings for you.

 Let the person know what you want instead.